BKNR/discord_twitcher/README.md

 4. Install [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) according to the directions.
 I suggest you do the optional step 2 as well.
 5. Create a new virtual environment that uses Python 3.7.4 called dt374: ``pyenv virtualenv 3.7.4 dt374``
-6. Clone this repository with ``clone http://github.com/BKNR/discord_twitcher.git``.
+6. Clone this repository with ``git clone http://github.com/BKNR/discord_twitcher.git``.
 It has a file that automatically activates the virtual environment that you just made, when you navigate into the repository directory, and also the file you need for the next step.
 7. Navigate into the repo you just cloned with ``cd discord_twitcher`` and install the required python packages